Jump to navigation

 Here are the definitions for each enrollment type:

 This enrollment type is for an individual that renders services but does not bill Health First Colorado (Colorado's Medicaid Program) directly.
 Providers must be associated with a Group that submits claims on their behalf.

 This enrollment type is a clinic or practice that will submit claims on behalf of one or more Individuals within a Group provider enrollment type.
 Income is reported to the IRS under the business EIN.

 This enrollment type is an individual who receives direct payment for services rendered and submits claims for his/her own services.

 This enrollment type is for an entity that will be submitting claims for services rendered.
 An associated Individual within a Group provider enrollment type is not required/allowed.

-This enrollment type is for individuals who only order, prescribe or refer items or services covered by Colorado Medicaid for Colorado Medicaid members.
+This enrollment type is for individuals who only order, prescribe or refer items or services covered by Health First Colorado (Colorado's Medicaid Program) for Health First Colorado members.
 These physicians and other professionals are not enrolled as an Individual within a Group or a Billing Individual and will not submit claims for payment of services rendered.

 (Only the following provider types have the option to enroll as an OPR provider; Audiologist, Certified Registered Nurse Anesthetist, Dentist, Nurse Midwife, Nurse Practitioner, Optometrist, Orthodontist, Osteopath, Physician, Podiatrist, Psychologist PhD, Speech Therapist)